Omkar Singh

 Master Chief Petty Officer Omkar Singh (ओमकार सिंह, born 8 August 1984) is an Indian sports shooter.
 He won three gold medals and a silver medal in shooting events at the 2010 Commonwealth Games held in Delhi.
 He hails from Anuppur district of Madhya Pradesh and is currently serving the Indian Navy.

 On 5 October 2010, Omkar Singh and Deepak Sharma won a silver medal in the Men's 50 metre pistol pairs at the Commonwealth games.
 Omkar Singh won his first gold medal in the Men's 50 metre pistol singles on 6 October 2010.
 The next day, he paired up with Gurpreet Singh to win the gold medal in the Men's 10m Air Pistol (Pairs).
 On 8 October 2010, he won a gold medal in the Men's 10m Air Pistol (Single).

 Omkar Singh belongs to the Kotma Colliery in the Anuppur district of Madhya Pradesh.
 His father was a teacher in the South Eastern Coal Fields Limited (SECL) School.

-In 2012, he was given the Arjuna Award.
+In 2012, he was given the Arjuna Award for outstanding performance in sport.

+At the 55th World Military Shooting Championships in Norway, Singh won bronze in the 25m Centre Pistol event.
+In conjunction with the accumulated points from other events he won overall title of Best Male Pistol Shooter.